 The old St Finbarre's Cathedral 1865.

 The old St. Finbarre’s Cathedral was built in 1735 in the old renaissance style.
-The former cathedral in the photograph has parts of the former tower and spire incorporated from the previous cathedral which had been damaged during the siege of Cork in 1690.
+The cathedral in the photograph has parts of the tower and spire from the previous cathedral, which had been damaged during the siege of Cork in 1690, incorporated into the design.
 When this cathedral was being demolished a beautiful English doorway was removed and rebuilt into the South wall in Dean Street.
-Thomas Lane who was skilled in the art of photography and the learned Dr. Richard Caulfield Cork’s premier historian published a photographic book called in 1866.
-This photograph was taken from the Bishop’s Palace opposite just prior to its demolition in 1865.
+Thomas Lane, who was skilled in the art of photography, and the learned Dr. Richard Caulfield, Cork’s premier historian, published a photographic book about the City in 1866.
+This photograph was taken from the Bishop’s Palace opposite, just prior to its demolition in 1865.
 The image was taken at 10.20 and it clearly shows that the old weather vane is missing from the top of the spire.

 The Steamer Blarney.